 GRAY ELEVATES TWO LEADERS

-/EIN News/ -- ATLANTA, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. (“Gray,” “we,” “us” or “our”) (NYSE: GTN) announced today that Robby Thomas will become the General Manager of WIS (NBC) in Columbia, South Carolina (DMA 80).
+ATLANTA, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. ("Gray," "we," "us" or "our") GTN announced today that Robby Thomas will become the General Manager of WIS (NBC) in Columbia, South Carolina (DMA 80).
 In addition, Valerie Russell will become the General Manager of WTVY (CBS) and WRGX (NBC) in Dothan, Alabama (DMA 171), succeeding Robby.
 Both promotions will be effective Monday, February 13, 2023.

 Robby Thomas has 19 years of content and marketing experience, including the past three years leading WTVY/WRGX News 4, the top-rated local media organization in the Dothan, Alabama market.
 Robby began his career as a broadcast journalist before launching South Georgia's first fiber MVPD and later returning to local broadcast media as an award-winning marketing leader.
 Prior to WTVY, Robby was director of marketing and audience development at Gray's WBTV in Charlotte, North Carolina, where he created and chaired the first Gray Marketing and Creative Services Advisory Council.
 He is a graduate of the University of Georgia.